complexsystemslab/project_ideas/project_ideas.md

 The project would involve building a model that would generate insights from these complex systems (an artificial model of human creativity).

+There is also scope to use large-language models in this project.

 ### Project idea 5B (Automated Scientific Discovery)